 For more help: ID Abbreviations.

 No diagnoses and bad detail can be deadly.
 So why put your life on the line in a medical emergency by not including life-threatening drug interactions, cardiovasculars disease or diabetes?

 Symptoms to look for are: swelling of the lips, tongue, face, or throat, wheezing, chest tightness, or shortness of breath.
-(Mayo Clinic Staff, 2014) It is imperative that they treat the correct allergen properly.
+(Mayo Clinic Staff, 2014) It's imperative to treat for the correct allergen .

-Gambling on wallet cards or smartphones can lead to trouble in an accident because they can be lost, overlooked and phones can be broken.
+Gambling on wallet cards or phones can lead to trouble in accidents because they can be lost, overlooked and phones can be broken.